PiyushChall/Aether/README.md

-✨ AETHER – Automated Evaluation & Testing Helper for Endpoint Reliability “Your heroic AI QA guardian.”
+✨ AETHER – Automated Evaluation & Testing Helper for Endpoint Reliability "Your heroic AI QA guardian."

 🔥 What is AETHER?
 AETHER is an AI-powered, self-improving API testing assistant.